 The Supreme Court of the United States will hear two cases in 2019 that could decide the fate of partisan gerrymandering.
 Common Cause is a plaintiff in Rucho v.
 Common Cause, a challenge to a Republican gerrymander of North Carolina’s congressional districts, and is supporting plaintiffs in Lamone v.
 Benisek, a challenge to a Democratic gerrymander of Maryland’s congressional map.

 The Supreme Court has stated that “partisan gerrymanders are incompatible with democratic principles.”
 At least five justices are open to articulating a constitutional standard for when partisan gerrymanders can be challenged.
 With increasingly precise mapping technology coupled with extreme partisan gamesmanship, the stakes are high for how our representative democracy will look in the future.

 Submission Details: Papers were due at 11:59 PM PST on Sunday, April 1, 2018.
 Detailed submission requirements can be found here.
-Papers will be screened by Common Cause legal staff and finalists will be sent to a judging panel of election law experts.
-Winners will be published in Election Law Journal and receive a cash prize of $5,000 (1st place), $3,000 (2nd place), or $2,000 (3rd place).
+Papers were screened by Common Cause legal staff and finalists were sent to a judging panel of election law experts.
+The 2018 winners were published in Election Law Journal’s December 2018 edition and received a cash prize of $5,000 (1st place), $3,000 (2nd place), or $2,000 (3rd place).